sjquigley/Open-Fuego-Workshop-CW/README.md

 * [Where do I find it?](https://open-fuego.github.io/Open-Fuego-Coding-Tools/) - Tool descriptions, demos, and links to GitHub repositories.

+* [Steve's Code and Technology Narrative Example](https://sjquigley.github.io/My-code-and-technology-narrative/)- Build your own webtext with this introductory tool.

-* [I am...a project in becoming ](https://github.com/Open-Fuego/I-am-a-project-in-becoming)- Build your own webtext with this introductory tool.
+* [My Code and Technology Narrative](https://github.com/Open-Fuego/code-and-technology-narrative)- Build your own webtext with this introductory tool.

 * [Open Fuego Webtext Generator](https://github.com/Open-Fuego/open-fuego-webtext-generator)- Preview this code-based webtext generator.